pjf/pjf.github.io/ethics/_posts/2014-01-25-how-to-screw-learning-with-one-simple-belief.md

 What's the difference?
 Those being told that they're smart are taught that abilities are fixed.
-If you're finding a puzzle hard, then it must be because you're not very good at that, and you should try something else.
+If you're finding a puzzle hard, then it must be because you're not very good at it, and you should try something else.
 Kids taught that results are based on effort see the hard puzzles as something they can *learn* to do, and then they do so¹.